 Any changes/additions to receptacles must be kept for 6 months.

 Animal feces must be double-bagged.
 Needles must be placed in a container with a lid.

-Garbage pick-up is scheduled for Wednesday for the City of Wheaton and City of Dumont.on WednesdIf your collection day falls on a legal holiday, collection will take place the following day (unless otherwise announced).
+Garbage pick-up is scheduled for Wednesday for the City of Wheaton and City of Dumont.

+If your collection day falls on a legal holiday, collection will take place the following day (unless otherwise announced).

 Appliances and metals should be brought to Hormann Recycling.

 Construction and demolition debris should be brought to the Wheaton Demolition Site.

 II.
 City Ordinances & Approved Policies